ignite/cli/docs/docs/network/03-validator.md

 # Validator Guide

-Validators join as genesis validator for chain launches on Ignite Chain
+Validators join as genesis validator for chain launches on Ignite Chain.

 ---